slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 See [this ubuntu article](https://help.ubuntu.com/14.04/serverguide/user-management.html) for more info on managing users (our servers are debian, but ubuntu is based on debian, and its article is much more friendly).

+## Learn more about service management
+You can get more information from [this article](https://www.tecmint.com/remove-unwanted-services-from-linux/) and [this q&a](http://askubuntu.com/questions/477596/how-to-stop-and-remove-ftp-service).